Finding a Top Financial Advisor Firm in Walnut Creek, California

 Bedell Frazier Investment Counselling Background

 Bedell Frazier Investment Counselling first opened its doors back in 1975.
-It’s wholly owned by Michael G. Frazier, who also serves as president of the firm.
-There are 11 advisors working at the firm, including eight certified financial planners (CFPs), one chartered financial analyst (CFA), two chartered financial consultants (ChFCs) and one certified public accountant (CPA).
+Today, it’s wholly owned by Michael G. Frazier, who also serves as president and CEO of the firm.
+On the advisory team here, there is one chartered market technician (CMT), one chartered retirement planning counselor (CRPC), one certified financial planner (CFP) and one chartered financial analyst (CFA).

 Bedell Frazier Investment Counselling Investment Philosophy